LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. type:: stack

    Stack objects store data in a "last in, first out" (LIFO) manner.
-Elements can efficiently be inserted onto the beginning of the stack (called pushing) and removed from the top of the queue (called popping).
-Stacks do not support random access, so the only way to get particular elements from a stack is through one of the iterative methods such as :ref:`query expressions
+Elements can efficiently be inserted into the beginning of the stack (called "pushing") and removed from the beginning of the stack (called "popping").
-   <query-expressions>`.
+   Stacks do not support random access, so the only way to get particular elements from a stack is through one of the iterative methods such as :ref:`query expressions <query-expressions>`.

 Creating Stack Objects